let-def/texpresso/WASM-ENGINE.md

 - **snapshot / restore** — COW on the linear memory (see 3.4).
 One implementation drives pdftex, xetex, luatex identically.

-### 3.3 Snapshotting requires Asyncify (the make-or-break piece)
+### 3.3 Snapshotting via a coroutine stack (the make-or-break piece — proven)
 `fork()` captures the whole process including the **native call stack**.
 Userland COW captures only memory.
-TeX has a deep C stack mid-run, so heap-only COW cannot snapshot a live execution — **unless the call stack lives in the linear memory**.
-Asyncify (a wasm transform) rewrites the module to spill its call stack into linear memory and support suspend/resume.
-With Asyncify, snapshotting the linear memory = capturing the full execution state = fork-equivalent.
-Cost: Asyncify adds runtime overhead; measure it.
+TeX has a deep C stack mid-run, so heap-only COW cannot snapshot a live execution — the call stack must be capturable too.

+Rather than Asyncify (which rewrites the module to spill its stack into linear memory, at a runtime cost), we run the engine on a **dedicated fixed-address stack** via `ucontext`/`swapcontext` (Windows fibers).
+The engine yields back to the host from inside `fd_read` (its natural suspend point).
+A snapshot is then
+just: copy the linear memory + copy that stack + save the register context.
+This is fork-equivalent, needs **zero wasm instrumentation**, and adds no per-call overhead.
+Asyncify is not used.

+**Status: proven.** `wasm_host.c` snapshots at the first read, runs a full typeset (run A), rolls back (restore memory + stack + context + fd positions), and re-runs from the snapshot (run B).
+Both runs emit byte-identical output (`TEXPRESSO_SNAPSHOT_TEST=1` → `SNAPSHOT ROLLBACK PASS`).

 ### 3.4 Copy-on-write snapshot layer
 The wasm linear memory is one `mmap`'d region.
 Snapshot = mark read-only; a